 I tweet (frequently), and write here (less frequently lately).
 Mostly I write about gender, gender-based violence, development, coffee, countries I’ve spent a lot of time in (Tanzania, Venezuela, Zimbabwe, India, Iraq) or am preparing to spend time in (Nigeria), education, and women’s labor/wages/work.
 Sometimes I post pictures from my travels.

 Before Harvard, I spent three years as a visiting assistant professor of economics at two liberal arts colleges in Pennsylvania, Lafayette College and Gettysburg College.
 I taught courses in Econometrics, Labor Economics, Economic History, and Development, but primarily econometrics.
 A LOT of econometrics.

 Research-wise, I am interested in labor and development topics with an emphasis on gender, families, investments in children, health, social norms, and interpersonal violence.
 I pull a lot from social psychology and sociology and am pursuing cross-disciplinary collaborations with political scientists and social psychologists.
 During graduate school, I did a little bit of work in economic history, primarily on 18th century financial markets and global civil conflict.

-I completed my Ph.D. under Professor Terra McKinnish at the University of Colorado at Boulder.
+I completed my Ph.D. in 2011 under Professor Terra McKinnish at the University of Colorado at Boulder.
 Before that, I did my undergraduate work at Duke University in Economics and Spanish/Latin American Studies, wrote a senior thesis on Venezuelan exchange controls with Professor Ed Tower, spent a semester at la Pontificia Universidad Católica de Valparaíso, and worked as a journalist in Venezuela.
 My heart is still in in Caracas, but my passport is somewhere in the forest outside of Bariloche (please return if found).
 I’ve also taught swim lessons, lifeguarded, and worked in pricing and marketing for Dex, the local/regional yellow pages in Colorado.

 I’ve lived in half a dozen countries and forgotten at least as many languages.
 My Spanish is all there and my Portuguese is still decent, but please don’t ask me anything in Tamil besides whether I’m thirsty.